 Former Economic Analysis and Industrial Base Team Lead, Naval Sea Systems Command

-Karen has spent 4 years with the Naval Sea Systems Command.
+Karen Fireman has spent 4 years with the Naval Sea Systems Command.
 Prior to this role, she was the Chief Technology Officer and Deputy to the Vice President for Training Division and Technology Manager at ManTech SMA.
 She has also been the chief compliance leader at Freddie Mac and Columbia Partners Investment Management.
-Karen has an extensive background in investment management, including 6 years at United States Fidelity & Guaranty.
+Fireman has an extensive background in investment management, including 6 years at United States Fidelity & Guaranty.

 |Edward Maier (BSE ME ’77; also MBA from University of Chicago)